seastan/lotr-lcg-set-generator/README.md

     Add all the sets and cards data.

 3. Add the folder with the artwork to your Google Drive to be able to sync it locally.
-This feature is currently hidden on Google Drive UI, but may still be accessed by a shortcut (see https://support.google.com/drive/thread/35817359?hl=en).
-If this feature is removed completely, you will need to download updates to that folder manually.
+Open the folder in the browser, right-click on the folder name, then click `Add shortcut to Drive`.
+Choose `My Drive` and click `Add Shortcut`.

-    If it doesn't exist yet (that means you are starting a new project from scratch), create this folder first.
+    If it doesn't exist yet (that means you are starting a new project from scratch), create this folder locally.
     It should have the following structure:

     ```